Treatment Services

 Bradenton Cardiology Center offers the minimally invasive transcatheter aortic valve replacement (TAVR) procedure to patients with severe aortic stenosis.

-The new TAVR procedure is an alternative to traditional open-heart surgery and can offer an improved quality of life for patients.
-During the TAVR procedure, a new valve made out of biological material is placed inside the diseased valve, similar to how a stent is placed inside an artery.
+The TAVR procedure is an alternative to traditional open-heart surgery that may improve the quality of life for those with severe aortic stenosis.
+During the procedure, a new valve made from biological pericardial tissue is placed inside the diseased valve, similar to how a stent is placed inside an artery.
 The TAVR procedure doesn’t require open-heart surgery or removing the old valve.
-Since TAVR is performed while the heart is beating, there is no need for a heart-lung machine.
+The procedure is performed while the heart is beating.
+There is no need for a heart-lung machine.

 Valvuloplasty